vivaria/edisonrul.ing/docs/source/cards/p/psychic-rejuvenation.md

 ### Card Rulings

-●Count the number of face-up Psychic-Type monsters when Psychic Rejuvenation resolves.
+*   Count the number of face-up Psychic-Type monsters when Psychic Rejuvenation resolves.